AdobeDocs/media-analytics.en/help/reporting/metrics/chapter-completes.md

 ## How this metric is calculated

-The media backend sets `mediaReporting.chapterDetails.isCompleted = true` when a `media.chapterComplete` event is received.
+The media backend sets `mediaReporting.chapterDetails.isCompleted = true` when a [chapter complete](/help/implementation/events/chapters/chapter-complete.md) event is received.
 The metric is reported on the chapter close call.
 Chapters skipped or abandoned mid-play do not count as completions.

 | Reporting system | Source |
 | --- | --- |